So, surprise! We’re doing a closet reno! First up, taking down these beauties:

 When we first moved into our house, step one was to remove the popcorn ceilings.
 We took them out of the entire house, except our coat closet.

-Luckily, removing them is not hard.
-Just messy.
+Luckily, removing them is cheap, easy and SO insta-satisfying.
 If you were cursed with this kind of textural sin on your ceilings, here’s a quick how-to for taking those guys right down.

-We used a putty knife, and just gently ran it along the ceiling.
+Step 3.
+Scrape.
+We used a putty knife, and just gently ran it along the (still wet) ceiling.

 This part is SOOO satisfying!